rlytvynchuk/notes-project/README.md

 # Info
-That's the pet project to that allows you to create/update/delete notes.
-Has basic Auth
+That's the pet project that allows you to create/update/delete notes and mark/filter favorites.
+Has basic Auth implemented

 - Backend is AI coded (Copilot CLI)
 - Front-end is hand made